alaa-rish/101-reading-notes/README.md

 > * **obstacles**
+I was using my own knowledge without looking for new mentors in many levels.
 My first impulse when I hit a roadblock is to immediately divert my attention to something else.
-I lose focus, just like it says in the chart above.
-Whether it’s clicking a tempting bookmark in my browser, nipping out to grab a coffee, or just about anything to delay keeping at it and fighting through the discomfort.
-A coworker calls this “instant gratification monkey syndrome.”
-It’s the idea that we’ll do just about anything other than the actual task at hand if it has suddenly become challenging, and especially when there are so many tempting diversions – articles, videos, email, social – mere clicks away.
+Changing and starting again in the same way without moving forward and talk to a new mentor makes me feel like i'm moving in a circles every time.